 In 1993 the movie Groundhog Day, starring Bill Murray, really put this tradition on the global map.
-It was considered a box-office success, earning over $105M, making it one of the highest grossing movies of 1993.
+It was considered a box-office success, earning over $105M, making it one of the highest-grossing movies of 1993.
 It popularised the use of “Groundhog Day” to mean a situation that is repeated over and over with the same circumstances.

-Not only did the movie add this phrase into modern vernacular, it also put Punxsutawney on the map again.
+Not only did the movie add this phrase into modern vernacular, but it also put Punxsutawney on the map again.